 In most universities, money allocated for student unions comes directly to the union.
 In Cambridge the situation is complicated by the college system.
 The Graduate Union does receive significant central funding, covering core costs of employing staff and providing facilities and basic services.
-However it does not stretch much further than this.
-Income from affiliation fees is used by the Graduate Union to create budgets for activity in particular areas – welfare, international students, mature students, and others.
-Most of these budgets are directly controlled by committees of MCR representatives (welfare officers, for instance).
+Income from affiliation fees is used by the Graduate Union to strengthen budgets for activity in key student-facing areas – welfare, international students, student parents, and others.
+Most of these budgets are directly controlled by the GU's elected officers (sabbatical officers or part-time officers).

 The GU Council is responsible for setting the level of the affiliation fee each year.
 The GU Council includes representatives from each MCR so MCRs have a direct and decisive say in setting their fee.

-The fee is set as a per capita figure.
+The fee is currently set as a per capita figure £3.50).
 Only full time graduate students are counted.
 The fee for an individual MCR is calculated by multiplying the per capita fee by the number of full time graduate students as stated in the most recent edition of the Reporter Special Edition on Student Numbers.

 Since the Student Numbers edition of the Reporter comes out in May, and carries numbers for 31 December of the previous year, the fee for a given year is effectively calculated by reference to last year’s numbers.
 This makes no difference in the long run, and offers clear administrative advantages over seeking to establish numbers in each college by some other means each year at the time the bills are sent out.